 Maggie’s career has included teaching Feldenkrais in tertiary training institutions with dancers, musicians, and elite athletes; in National and International arts-based projects; assisting in Feldenkrais Trainings and leading Advanced Trainings.

 I have a long-standing, vital Feldenkrais practice, working with individuals, groups and communities.
 I love the intelligence behind Feldenkrais work and how it continues to be so relevant to contemporary life, particularly as it is essentially the embodiment of neuroplasticity.
-I consider it an exquisite tool for lifelong learning, enabling people to adapt, change and become more centred, authentic and vibrant through their whole life.
+I consider it an exquisite tool for lifelong learning, enabling people to adapt, change and become more centred, authentic and vibrant through their life.

 Linda Hardey offers a deeper way of paying attention to yourself.
 This approach through the Feldenkrais Method, teaches you to recognise and reduce stress and strain in yourself, reducing and preventing injury and improving movement in general.